by Gregory James

 While we may not see this ideal come to be immediately, for reasons I have already expressed, I am still willing to accept the protests as they are at this time and continue to advise their evolution toward the Enlightening aim of Meditating Protests.
 I will continue to offer my support toward a viable and appropriate resolution so long as things do not become violent from both sides.
 Wriggling defense so to protect oneself from harm is one thing, but retaliatory violence is not the Way, and I will not condone it.
-Furthermore, as actively as I have promoted the protests, I have spoke against the use of violence therein, and have asserted as much when I have seen videos or written posts suggesting a violent retribution for the actions of certain police officers.
-I hope that others will do the same.
+Furthermore, as actively as I have promoted the protests, I have spoken against the use of violence therein, and have asserted as much when I have seen videos or written posts suggesting a violent retribution for the actions of certain police officers.
+I hope that others will discern the value in doing the same.

-On the subject of whether or not it is right to judge the actions of Wall Street high-rollers or violent police officers: I tell you truly, it is not wrong to be judicious!
-In fact, objective discernment is an imperative part the Spiritual Practice.
+On the subject of whether or not it is right to judge the actions of Wall Street high-rollers or violent police officers, it is not wrong to be judicious!
+In fact, objective discernment is an imperative part the Spiritual Work.
 And in our daily lives, we judge between appropriate and inappropriate in virtually ever matter we face, from what to eat, to whether or not we can make it through that changing traffic light, to how to respond to a co-worker in the office, to what to post on our Facebook page.
 We could not function in life or in the world without this faculty.
 The confusion for the novice spiritual practitioner over this matter of judgment versus non-judgment stems largely from a lack objective discernment, ironically, with regard to the use of one’s own mind.
 If one is able to remove the Self from the measuring-stick of the ego, this Truth immediately becomes lucidly apparent.
 In other words, worrying about whether to judge or not is itself a product of judgment, and furthermore one that originates in a lack of clarity on how to judge objectively.

 When teaching my students how to understand this issue.
 I like to employ Jesus’ teachings on the use of judgement: “The measure you use in judging is the measure by which you will judged.”
 Now I could go on at great length with regard to the utterly profound implications of this beautiful maxim, however it is sufficient for our purposes here to simply point out that Jesus was not telling us to forgo our God-given faculty of discernment, but rather that we should mind how we judge and by what measure.
 In other words, we are not judging from a measure appropriate or applicable to Truth if we are to judge from the perspective of rigid ideology, or from general ignorance of a situation, or from a seat of bigotry or prejudice or any other manner of preconceived opinion not based in sound reasoning or actual experience.

 This is one of those places where Jesus’ teaching appears to diverge from Buddha’s, as the Buddha’s teachings extensively praises and encourages judicious and objective discernment.
 However, when one Understands Clearly, it becomes obvious that Jesus was actually giving the exact same teaching, albeit from a more concise and, paradoxically, a more freely interpretable perspective.
-I say “paradoxically” here because whilst this more freely interpretable teaching style leaves the spiritual practitioner a tremendous space for applicable usage and a Principle from which to gage one’s Practice, objectively, it also provides an equally great space within which to completely botch the meaning of the teaching if one employs the hypocritical mis-judging-measure Jesus spoke against.
+I say “paradoxically” here because whilst this more freely interpretable teaching style leaves the spiritual practitioner a tremendous space for applicable usage and a Principle from which to gauge one’s Practice, objectively, it also provides an equally great space within which to completely botch the meaning of the teaching if one employs the hypocritical mis-judging-measure Jesus spoke against.
 While this teaching style is perhaps a hallmark of Jesus’s teachings, it is of course not exclusive to him; such lovely paradoxes and apparent contradictions are abundant in the teachings of any good Spiritual Teacher — old and new.
 And while this may seem to be of detriment to the correct Understanding of the Teachings, it is actually — at the deeper level — the True Platform by which the Teachings are Understood, when accompanied by a proper method and guidance (but this is for a different discussion).